msohi29/Stellarton-Solar-user-interactive-system/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # **How to Run**

-To compile the program, use gcc and run the following command in the terminal of your working directory:
+To compile the program, the Makefile uses gcc and if the compiler needs to be changed open Makefile and replace CC= gcc with the desired compiler.
+To build the executible simply run:

-gcc ./main.c ./backorder.c ./customers.c ./date.c ./products.c ./reorder.c ./sales.c ./suppliers.c -o stellarton-system

-or

 make

-then to run the program use:
+command in the terminal.
+Then to run the program use:

 ./stellarton-system